Notes on the Geography of South Korea: Royal Precincts

 The hardest part of recent reconstructions may have been finding Korean pine logs 46 feet long with a minimum diameter of 21 inches.

 Behind the palace lies the so-called Secret Garden with the Puyong-ji Pond.
 The square shape and round island may seem no more than a design choice, but the island represents the heavens, and the square frame represents the earth.
-The meaning is that, charged with universal energy, the earth is embedded in the cosmos.

 Overlooking the pond are the Osu-mun Gate and, on the hill behind it, a building of two floors.
 The lower housed a precious library and document room; the upper, a banquet hall combined with a gallery of royal portraits.
 Completed in 1777, the building and its setting became a kind of academy of scholarship and character development for promising young officials.